-Resort at Squaw Creek has always sourced the freshest produce from vendors, but recently took the supply chain from miles to feet for a variety of fresh vegetable and herbs that our guests will enjoy in all of our dining outlets.
+Resort at Squaw Creek has always sourced the freshest produce from vendors, but recently took the supply chain from miles to feet for a variety of fresh vegetables and herbs that our guests will enjoy in all of our North Lake Tahoe dining outlets.

 Rooftop Roots, the name of our garden, produces a variety of vegetables like onions, radishes, and microgreens, as well as herbs like rosemary, basil, and mint.
-All harvests from Rooftops Roots are used in the resort’s menu selections, including both food and cocktails at Six Peaks Grille, Sandy’s Pub, Cascades, Sweet Potatoes Deli and our garden fare is also used in catering for group and corporate meetings at the resort.
+All harvests from Rooftops Roots are used in the resort’s North Lake Tahoe restaurants, with menu selections including both food and cocktails at Six Peaks Grille, Sandy’s Pub, Cascades, Sweet Potatoes Deli.
+Our garden fare is also used in catering for group and corporate meetings at the resort.

 Resort Executive Chef Patrick Cleary supports local sustainability efforts and strives to use Mother Nature to make his food delicious in its simplest form.
-Chef Cleary avoids using product and incorporates simple, organic, sustainable and seasonal ingredients into all of his recipes.
+Chef Cleary incorporates simple, organic, sustainable and seasonal ingredients into all of his recipes.

 Six Peaks Grille mixologist, Tamaneaka French, uses all of our garden herbs in her cocktails, infusing her ice with lavender and rosemary; muddling fresh mint and sage into spirits; and garnishing her innovative drinks with herbs like basil and thyme.
 Tam is the resort’s master mixologist.
 Check out her seasonal cocktail menus, or belly up to the Six Peaks bar and don’t be afraid to ask what she’s infused lately.
 Tam spends hours in our garden, crafting new recipes daily and is always happy to chat with our guests about flavors, cocktails, and trends.